spd010273/event_manager/docs/usage.md

 * event_table_work_item.execute_asynchronously overrides the global setting (the global setting defines the default for this value)
 * Asynchronous mode requires the event_manager process to be started:
   * Start two copies of the process, one with the -W flag (for work queue processing) and another with the -E flag (for event queue processing)

+## The Queues

+There exist two queues within this extension, tb_event_queue, and tb_work_queue.
+All of the columns within each queue forms the possible arguments for the query or action that executes from that queue.
+JSON formatted arguments are expected to be an object (key-value pairs), where the keys are named bind points within the queries and values are what is substituted within those bindpoints.

+# The Event Queue

+The event queue forms arguments for work_item_queries, and the results of these queries populate tb_work_queue.
+Upon successful processing of the event, the queue entry is fully dequeued from the table.

+# The Work Queue

+The work queue lists arguments for actions, and the result of these actions are discarded.
+Upon successful completion of the action, the entry is fully dequeued from the table.